-Transformation to an Agile / DevOps model is not a simple as it might seem.
-While there are plenty of prescriptive agile methodologies and frameworks for implementing and scaling agile, what works best is only discovered through an iterative improvement process.
-Besides instilling agile process discipline and tooling, transformations must tackle cultural, organizational, and people skill issues to be successful.
+Transformation to an Agile or DevOps model is not a simple as it might seem.
+While there are plenty of prescriptive methodologies and frameworks for implementing and scaling software agility, what works best is only discovered through an iterative improvement process.
+Besides instilling agile process discipline and tooling, transformations must tackle cultural, organizational, and people skills issues to be successful.

-Coveros has helped organizations of all sizes transition to agile for more than a decade.
-Our certified agile consultants have experience with a wide range of methodologies and frameworks including Scrum, Kanban, eXtreme Programming (XP), Scaled Agile Framework (SAFe), Scrum of Scrums, and many others.
+Coveros has helped organizations of all sizes transition to agile or DevOps for more than a decade.
+Our certified agile and DevOps consultants have experience with a wide range of methodologies and frameworks including Scrum, Kanban, eXtreme Programming (XP), Scaled Agile Framework (SAFe), Scrum of Scrums, and many others.
 Our transformation approach follows an iterative, three step process:

-- Assess your current agility by comparing your capabilities with others using a formalized model
+- Assess your current agility and delivery capability by comparing your capabilities with others using a formalized model

 - Build and pilot needed process, tooling, and staff capabilities to demonstrate their benefits

-- Deploy incremental improvements enterprise wide, measure progress, and return to step one to re-assess your agility
+- Deploy incremental improvements enterprise wide, measure progress, and return to step one to continuously improve

 Our Agile Transformation Model